ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :::{admonition} Puzzle

-Find at least two graphs which will make the diagram commute.
+Can you come up with two candidate graphs for `pushout` that will make the diagram commute.

 ```{image} assets/Ch5/1.png
 :alt: Whoopsy!